Best Israel travel tips – The ultimate Israel travel guide

 I walked the streets at night, did wild camping next to the Dead Sea, traveled all around, and I never felt insecure in any way.

 When to go – Israel travel tips

-Israel has two seasons.
-Winter season is from late October to mid-March, it is cool to cold and it can be rainy.
-The summer season is from April to October, which is warm to hot and mostly without rain.
+Israel has two main seasons.
+Winter season – from late October to mid-March, it is cold and it can be rainy.
+The summer season – from April to October, which is warm to hot and mostly without rain.